Founder / Attorney at Law

-In addition to practicing law, Ms. Wilkerson is an adjunct professor at California State University, East Bay in the Paralegal Studies Department.
-In 2015 and 2016, California Lawyer Magazine named Ms. Wilkerson a Super Lawyer Rising Star.
-In addition, she has received a human rights award from Chans Altenativ/Alternative Chance, a non-profit organization dedicated to advocating on the behalf of Haitian criminal deportees, the Power 40 Award from Oakland’s Allen Temple Baptist Church for being an influential young adult leader, and a Pro Bono award for her work with the AIDS Legal Referral Panel in San Francisco.
+California Lawyer Magazine has named Ms. Wilkerson a Super Lawyer Rising Star for the past 5 years.
+In addition, she has received the Attorney of the Year award from the Wiley Manuel Bar Association in Sacramento, a human rights award from Chans Altenativ/Alternative Chance, a non-profit organization dedicated to advocating on the behalf of Haitian criminal deportees, the Power 40 Award from Oakland’s Allen Temple Baptist Church for being an influential young adult leader, and a Pro Bono award for her work with the AIDS Legal Referral Panel in San Francisco.

 Ms. Wilkerson received a B.A. in English (with a Minor in Communications) from Santa Clara University, received her law degree from the University of California, Hastings, and earned a Masters in Business Administration at California State University, East Bay.

 When out of the office, Ms. Wilkerson enjoys traveling, reading, Cuban salsa, and throwing parties.
 She is conversational in Spanish, Portuguese, and Haitian Creole with plans to tackle American Sign Language and French next.